simonegrefe/CohortAnalysis/README.md

 ## 🧾 Project Overview

 This project provides an end-to-end data pipeline and analytical framework designed to evaluate new-customer behaviour, retention, and repeat-purchase dynamics through cohort analysis.
-Focusing on customers acquired in 2024, the solution combines ++automated data ingestion**, **cloud-based storage**, **scalable transformations**, and **curated analytics** to generate meaningful insights into customer engagement and long-term value.
+Focusing on customers acquired in 2024, the solution combines **automated data ingestion**, **cloud-based storage**, **scalable transformations**, and **curated analytics** to generate meaningful insights into customer engagement and long-term value.

 A **structured Databricks medallion architecture (bronze–silver–gold)** ensures data quality and analytical reliability throughout the process. **Raw data from BigQuery** is ingested into the bronze layer, refined into a clean and structured cohort dataset in silver, and curated into gold-layer analytical tables that enable detailed retention and repeat-purchase evaluations.
 These curated results are **visualized in a Databricks dashboard**, illustrating how customer behaviour evolves across monthly acquisition cohorts and providing clear visibility into customer lifecycle performance.